liferay/liferay-docs/discover/deployment/articles/05-upgrading-liferay/02-upgrading-social-office.markdown

 Contacts Center | Included |
 Private Messaging | Provided as an add-on module.
 The [*Module Installation* section below](/discover/deployment/-/knowledge_base/7-0/upgrading-social-office#module-installation) contains more information. |
 Social Office User Profile | Included |
 Events List | Provided as an add-on module.
-[Click here](https://web.liferay.com/marketplace/-/mp/application/83511066) to get it for Liferay Portal CE, [or here](https://web.liferay.com/marketplace/-/mp/application/83511153) for Liferay DXP. |
+[Click here](https://web.liferay.com/marketplace/-/mp/application/83511066) to get it for Liferay Portal CE [or here](https://web.liferay.com/marketplace/-/mp/application/83511153) for Liferay DXP. |
 WYSIWYG | Provided as an add-on module.
-[Click here](https://web.liferay.com/marketplace/-/mp/application/15502123) to get it for Liferay Portal CE, [or here](https://web.liferay.com/marketplace/-/mp/application/15503342) for Liferay DXP. |
+[Click here](https://web.liferay.com/marketplace/-/mp/application/15502123) to get it for Liferay Portal CE [or here](https://web.liferay.com/marketplace/-/mp/application/15503342) for Liferay DXP. |

 ### UX Enhancements [](id=ux-enhancements)

-The UX in @product-ver@ is very different than in previous versions.
+The UX in @product-ver@ is different than previous versions.
 It's the first version to use Liferay's new
 [Lexicon Design Language](https://dev.liferay.com/participate/liferaypedia/-/wiki/Main/Lexicon).
 Social Office components in @product-ver@ use Lexicon for a consistent UX.
 This also means that certain Social Office components may not be where you expect